 We have had no active business since March 15, 2002 and have no reasonable prospects of obtaining or generating any active business.
-Except for the receivable from the U.S. Government we have no access to cash except to the extent that we receive approval of regulatory authorities to transfer cash from Health Care Assurance Company
+We have no means of generating additional cash.

 We are exploring possible strategies to realize any possible value remaining in the Company.
 Any such strategy may include the ultimate liquidation of Health Care Assurance Company; however, because of our financial condition and the claims of our creditors, we may seek protection under the Bankruptcy Code.